shareish/shareish/README.md

 See the logs in live: `docker compose logs` (in the root directory).
 To stop: `docker compose stop` (in the root directory).
-To remove container: `docker compose rm` (in the root directory, data is preserved).
+To remove container: `docker compose rm` (in the root directory, data are kept in the volumes).

-In development mode, there is an hot reload mechanism: every time you save a file in backend or frontend, the corresponding code is recompiled if needed and the server is restarted automatically (see the logs).
+In development mode, there is an hot reload mechanism: every time you save a file in backend or frontend, the corresponding code is recompiled if needed and the server is restarted automatically (see the logs using docker compose logs -f web/ui/db).